Meet The Team

 Sabah Arshad

-A bit about Tours – she has a passion for helping people, especially those who have suffered from domestic abuse.
+Tours has a passion for helping people, especially those who have suffered from domestic abuse.

 Shahid Waraich

-As part of my work at VANS, I have been part of mass vaccination teams and cold weather response teams.
-Currently, I work closely with community groups, including asylum seekers and our Ukrainian guests, assisting with activities aimed at promoting their wellbeing.
+In Shahid’s experience, it can be challenging for some people/groups to engage with people in their neighbourhood and as part of his work at VANS, he has been involved in the coordination of the mass vaccination teams and cold weather response teams and he currently works closely with community groups, including asylum seekers and our Ukrainian guests, assisting with activities aimed at promoting their wellbeing.

 Sally Kingston

-I’m passionate about physical activity, as I realise that it’s vital that we maintain our fitness and health as we age.
-Physical activity can be anything, as long as you move your body, and it’s a bonus if it feels like fun.
+Sally is passionate about physical activity.
+She realizes that it’s vital that we maintain our fitness and health as we age.
+Physical activity can be anything as long as you move your body, and it’s a bonus if it feels like fun.

-My role within VANS is to identify physical activity opportunities and make connections with disadvantaged community groups and individuals, with the aim of increasing physical activity levels, which in turn improves the feeling of overall wellness and a healthier lifestyle.
+Sally’s role within VANS is to identify physical activity opportunities and make connections with disadvantaged community groups and individuals.
+The aim is to increase physical activity levels, which in turn improves the feeling of overall wellness and a healthier lifestyle.

-I have a background in fitness and health, working with a wide range of people, from delivering inclusive multi-sports sessions to working with an older adult to support their fitness to return to playing tennis.
-More recently, I’ve completed 7 years of part-time studies, obtaining a degree in Sport, Fitness and Coaching, which I feel proud of.
-Prior to this I had a successful career in banking, spanning over two decades undertaking various roles from a cashier to delivering small change related projects.
+She has a background in fitness and health, working with a wide range of people, from delivering inclusive multi-sports sessions to working with older adults to support their fitness and return to playing tennis.
+More recently, she has completed seven years of part-time studies, obtaining a Sport, Fitness and Coaching degree, which she is very proud of.
+Prior to this, she had a successful career in banking, spanning over two decades, undertaking various roles from a cashier to delivering small change-related projects.

-When I’m not working I like to play tennis and roller skate along the sea front in Weston-super-Mare.
+When she’s not working, she likes to play tennis and roller skate along the seafront in Weston-super-Mare.